dcardonab/STCV-Synth/submission/FINAL_REPORT.md

 * 1 digital long-delay.
 * 1 algorithmic reverb.

-However, we encountered some difficulties at the time of getting Pyo to select the correct audio drivers in Linux.
-After extensive exploration, we discovered that the solution was instruction Linux to select the *default* audio device upon launching the Pyo audio server.
+However, we encountered some difficulties at the time of getting _pyo_ to select the correct audio drivers in Linux.
+After extensive exploration, we discovered that the solution was instruction Linux to select the *default* audio device upon launching the _pyo_ audio server.
 Although this brought a solution, we still wanted to be able to automate this process.
-We directly wrote a GitHub issue, and Mr. Belanger pointed us towards some Pyo functions that would automatically choose the default audio device.
+We directly wrote a GitHub issue, and Mr. Belanger pointed us towards some _pyo_ functions that would automatically choose the default audio device.
 This allowed us to programmatically select the adequate audio device for the performance, hence automating the whole audio server initialization routine.

 The simple code to achieve this, included in the `__init__` function of the `synth.py` file, is expressed in the following lines:
 ```python